DomiVesalius/ExamJam/doc/sprint0/deliverables/proposal.md

 term.
 The reason being is that we want to have a strong foundation in our MVP before branching out.
 If time permits, we aim to extend this to other academic institutions in North America.

-With regard to competitors, any Q&A platform can be considered a competitor since exam questions can be asked on any of those platforms.
+With regard to competitors, any Q&A platform (e.g. Piazza, Chegg, StackExchange) can be considered a competitor since exam questions can be asked on any of those platforms.
 What other platforms cannot guarantee is an academically honest experience since those platforms cannot view university exams due to intellectual property laws.
 Our platform requires a university email and access is only limited to exams provided from that university.
 For instance, UofT students can only see UofT past exams.